Let me help you with some frequently asked questions.

 The information contained here is updated regularly.
 Please think of it as general guidance.

-If you’d like more detailed information to help with your voiceover hiring, I’ve written two step-by-step guides in my blog:
+If you’d like more detailed information to help with your voiceover hiring, I’ve written some step-by-step guides in my blog:

 I hope you find them useful.